Making an international phone call from Uganda can be pretty straightforward. It can also be a right pain in the kabina (bottom).

 And then of course there’s “MTN Sunday.”
 What is that all about?
 Without fail, every Sunday for several years, I lose contact with everyone.
 Texts disappear or arrive a day and half later, thus “would you like to meet for Sunday lunch?” has to be organised a day or two in advance.
 (So if you need to contact me on a Sunday, please call me, don’t SMS!
 Better still, use my Vodafone line).

 If Sunday is maintenance day, why have I never received a SMS telling me so?
 (I wrote this in 2013 – it is still true in 2018).

 Have you tried International Airtime Top Up?

 This service allows you to top up your mobile credit across 250+ mobile networks worldwide (and you don’t need a Ugandan number to use it).
 You can also use International Airtime Top Up to send airtime instantly to any of those same mobile phone networks.
 Check out their web site above for various payment options.

 So how does the muzungu call abroad now?

-Video Skyping works like a dream now I have my Vodafone 4G MiFi.
+Video Skyping works like a dream now with 4G.
 My sister prefers FaceTime and mum calls via WhatsApp.
 I can’t belive how easy it is to call internationally from Kampala now!